 Amsterdam gay parties

-Gay cruising clubs like Church and Eagle (see above) are the best places to head when it's too cold or wet outside.
-For outdoor fun, these are the more notorious gay cruising spots in Amsterdam:
+Gay cruising clubs like Church and Eagle are the best places to head when it's too cold or wet outside.
+For outdoor fun, there are also the more notorious gay cruising spots in Amsterdam:

-- Nieuwe Meer lake at Oeverlanden: Nieuwe Meer is a small lake in the Oeverlanden park, which is just outside the Canal Ring.
+Nieuwe Meer is a small lake in the Oeverlanden park, which is just outside Amsterdam.
 It has a clothing-optional sunbathing area, making it a popular spot in the summer months.
 As this is the only place where cruising is officially recognised and tolerated, you can find action happening both night and day.

-- Oosterpark: large park in Amsterdam East, which gets cruisy after dark in the area next to the Tropenmuseum.
-It goes without saying you should take care here when cruising at night as robbery and stabbings frequently take place.
+A large park in Amsterdam East, which gets cruisy after dark in the area next to the Tropenmuseum.
+It goes without saying you should take care here when cruising at night as robberies and stabbings frequently take place.

-- Zandvoort nudist beach: Zandvoort is a beach resort town around 30 minutes train journey from Amsterdam Centraal followed by a 30 minute walk south to the official nudist beach.
+Zandvoort is a beach resort town around 30 minutes train journey from Amsterdam Centraal followed by a 30 minute walk south to the official nudist beach which is in front of the Adam en Eva (Adam and Eve, get it?!) beach pavilion.
 Just like the gay beach of Gran Canaria, it is surrounded by dunes which makes it popular for cruising.